Darion/links/python.md

 * [lptrace](https://github.com/khamidou/lptrace#technical-details) is strace for Python programs.
 It lets you see in real-time what functions a Python program is running.
 It's particularly useful to debug weird issues on production.
 * [pycycle](https://github.com/bndr/pycycle) - Tool for pinpointing circular imports in Python.
 Find cyclic imports in any project
 * [pyheat](https://github.com/csurfer/pyheat) - pprofile + matplotlib = Python program profiled as an awesome heatmap!
+* [pyup](https://pyup.io) - sends you automated pull requests with security updates for dependencies

 ## Reading Materials